kimmobrunfeldt/howto-everything/fedora-for-dev.md

    * AltGr + 8 = `[`
    * Shift + AltGr + 8 = `{`

+   To list current mappings, run `xmodmap -pke`.
+We'll change a few items there.
+The fifth item is the one we want to change:
    ```patch
    -keycode  17 = 8 parenleft 8 asterisk bracketleft less
    +keycode  17 = 8 parenleft 8 asterisk bracketleft braceleft